 Patreon is essential for the survival of a niche project like Unseen64, a website 99% managed by a single italian guy in this age of Youtube and gaming videos in english.

-We are really grateful for your kind words and your help: without our Patrons, Unseen64 would already be dead.
+In the meantime, we are really grateful for your kind words and your help: without our Patrons, Unseen64 would already be dead.
 You prompt us to keep up doing this, even during the hardest times.

-As always big gaming networks such as IGN or Kotaku have the resources to own powerful servers and to pay a team to work full-time on their websites, keeping them online and publishing daily updates.
+Big gaming networks such as IGN or Kotaku have the resources to own powerful servers and to pay a team to work full-time on their websites, keeping them online and publishing daily updates.

-We don’t have their resources, but we think we have something better: we have you, a community of gamers who know why it’s important to remember beta and cancelled games.
+We don’t have their resources, but we have you: a community of gamers interested in preserving the unseen history of video games.